A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Appendix

 \end{itemize} \end{defn}

-We define the notion of proof-structure and of correct proof-structure or proof-net, as follows. \begin{defn} A proof-structure $\mathcal{S}$ is a non-empty finite undirected graph whose nodes are labelled by the $\mathsf{MLL}$-formulas and whose edges are labeled by the $\mathsf{MLL}$-links satisfying the following condition; each formula is the premise of at most one link and the conclusion of at least one link.
+We define the notion of proof-structure and of correct proof-structure or proof-net, as follows. \begin{defn} A proof-structure $\mathcal{S}$ is a non-empty finite undirected graph whose nodes are labelled by $\mathsf{MLL}$-formulas and whose edges are labeled by the $\mathsf{MLL}$-links satisfying the following condition; each formula occurrence is the premise of at most one link and the conclusion of at most one link; terminal formulas are those that are conclusions of no link.

-\end{defn} An instance of a formula in a proof structure that is not the premise of any link is called terminal.
+\end{defn} An instance of a formula in a proof-structure that is not the premise of any link is called terminal.

 \begin{defn} We denote the set of all par links contained in a proof-structure $\mathcal{S}$ by $\pa(\mathcal{S})$.
 A $\pa$-switching $I$ of a proof-structure $\mathcal{S}$ is a function $\pa(\mathcal{S})\to\{$left, right$\}$. \end{defn}